jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

 *Add Sample Positions* will append more lines to the end of the "Sample Table".
 Both of these buttons use the "Lines =" value to decide, how many lines are created.
 Default value is 20, user can change the number as needed.

 *Templates* If user is using a standard sample plate we designed and pre-programmed in the tool, like our Acrylic plate which has 9x9 samples, user can populate the table with predefined positions for this plate.
 Number of our common plates are predefined, more will be added over time.
 Optionally, user can choose "Generic grid holder" which through dialog asks for starting sx/sy position, step in sx and step in sy and number of positions vertically and horizontally.
 User can therefore create rectangular grid of positions quickly.
-User can also create image of the plate using *Create Image* button, which will create scaled version of the sample plate and provide some cool features.
-See later *Images* for more functionality description.
+User can also create image of the plate using *Create image* button, which will create scaled version of the sample plate and provide some cool features.
+See later *images* for more functionality description.

-*Import image* This allows user to import image taken by camera (jpg, tiff, png,...) with the sample plate.
-Image is imported and separate image is display with controls which enable user to select corners of rectangular are and assign dimensions in mm to this area.
+*Import image* This allows user to import image taken by camera (jpg, tiff, png,...) with the sample plate. image is imported and separate image is display with controls which enable user to select corners of rectangular are and assign dimensions in mm to this area.
 Image is then straightened and cropped.
-This create custom image which can be used same as can be created for some templates using *Create Image* button.
+This create custom image which can be used same as can be created for some templates using *Create image* button.

 *Select Saved set* If user saved a "Set of positions" (= filled table) using the button *Save Positions Set* (at the bottom of this panel), a sample set will be stored in this Igor experiment.
 Using this popup menu, user can select this saved positions set and using button *Load saved Position Set* can restore the positions in the table.
 Existing set of positions is overwritten, so save your positions first under suitable name, if you do not want to loose those.
 There is no undo here.